Propane vs. Natural Gas vs. Heating Oil: Bristol Home Heating Fuel Comparison

 Short Term Trends

-Bristol’s overall heating oil consumption fluctuates each year as winter conditions change.
-As the temperature outside gets colder, homes’ furnaces need to burn increasing amounts of oil to maintain a constant interior temperature.
+Bristol’s overall number two heating oil usage changes each year correlating with how cold it gets each winter.
+As the temperature outside dips, homes’ boilers need to burn additional fuel oil to keep the house warm inside.
 Last winter, the average outside temperature in Bristol was 32.1°F, which was 3.9°F colder than the prior winter's average outside temperature.

 Bristol County Average Winter Temperature